 Responding to the new GMC good practice advice for doctors who supervise and work with PAs, Prof Phil Banfield, chair of BMA council said:

-"Reading this guidance, you would be forgiven for thinking the GMC is suggesting that medicine takes only two years to study, saying that newly qualified PAs and AAs are able to make 'competent clinical judgement decisions' and demonstrate that they 'understand the relevant scientific processes underlying common and important disease processes' - and thus are capable of replacing doctors in the future.
+"From the information about PAs on the GMC website, you would be forgiven for thinking the GMC is suggesting that medicine takes only two years to study, saying as it does that newly qualified PAs and AAs are able to make “competent clinical judgement decisions” and demonstrate that they “understand the relevant scientific processes underlying common and important disease processes” - and thus are capable of replacing doctors in the future.

-"We have made clear repeatedly that it should only be consultants, GPs, and autonomously practicing SAS doctors supervising PAs.
+"We have made clear repeatedly that it should be only consultants, GPs, and autonomously practicing SAS doctors supervising PAs - not other healthcare professionals or resident doctors as this guidance suggests.
 Doctors have increasingly indicated that they are unwilling to take on the professional risk and liability to supervise PAs and AAs while there is no clarity on scope or on what supervision practically means.

 "The GMC must listen to the medical profession and rethink its approach.
 The BMA has published robust and straight forward guidance on both scope of practice and supervision that is clear, unambiguous and demonstrates materially how doctors can fulfil their GMC duty to protect patients.
 We continue to call for these to be implemented across the NHS."